woelper/knives/knife_whaler/README.md

 # Whaler
 This is a fun design based on the Gyuto.
-Somehow with a wider blade this looks like a whale and I added some better curve flows together with some maritime features.
+With a wider blade this form resembles a whale.
+Better curve flows with a thumb rest make this a more maritime blade.
 Should be a fun knife to build!
 ![](whaler.svg)